 - Prevention using new materials

-Our technologies build upon demonstrated solutions, including (but not limited to)
+Our technologies optimize demonstrated solutions, including friction stir welding,